GPS in the Desert

 In Death Valley, and many other areas, dozens of abandoned or closed dirt roads may lie between you and your destination, so things can get tricky.
 When you’ve finished exploring an area and then proceed to ask the GPS for the shortest route back home, the GPS will respond, “please proceed to the highlighted route”.
 In an area like Death Valley, GPS systems may be relying on old topographical maps and roads that have long been closed.

-Your GPS navigation system may say something like, “You are in a area where no turn by turn information is available.
+Your GPS may say something like, “You are in a area where no turn by turn information is available.
 Follow the route on a map.”
 This is where it gets interesting.
 The GPS knows where you are, and you tell it where you want to go.
 So it gives you the shortest route.

 Remember, in the desert, the standard GPS may not know where the open roads are, or even if there are any roads.
 If you follow its route, you may be taken off the road that you’re on, and be directed to follow a road that you can't see.
-If you are in a 4-wheel drive vehicle, you may even be able to do that for a while.
+If you're in a 4-wheel drive vehicle, you may even be able to do that for a while.
 Death Valley Ranger Charlie Callagan says some visitors who've relied on GPS have gotten seriously lost.
 It happens a couple times a year now, and more and more visitors have GPS devices.
-If they are found, they say, “I was just doing what the GPS told me.”
+If they're found, they say, “I was just doing what the GPS told me.”

 When we got to the wash, the road went right over a small cliff.
 The GPS didn't indicate any problem, but we stopped.
 Remember, believe what you see, not what a computer is telling you.